yehoryatskevych/craftable-arrays/CONTRIBUTING.md

 ## License

-By contributing to Craftable Arrays, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Lazy Arrays, you agree that your contributions will be licensed under the [MIT License](LICENSE).